-(Please note: Candidates must have a minimum of a Master's degree in Education, Psychology and/or ABA from a regionally accredited institution to apply for the non-degree ABA concentration.)
+(Please note: Candidates must have a minimum of a Master's degree from a regionally accredited institution to apply for the non-degree ABA concentration.)

-- · ABA 0710 Principles of Applied Behavior Analysis - · ABA 0720 Applications of Applied Behavior Analysis - · ABA 0730 Behavioral Assessment Models in Applied Behavior Analysis - · ABA 0740 Evaluating Interventions in Applied Behavior Analysis - · ABA 0750 Professional Issues in Applied Behavior Analysis - · ABA 0755 Ethical Conduct for Applied Behavior Analysts
+ABA 0711 Concepts and Principles of Applied Behavior Analysis I ABA 0712 Concepts and Principles of Applied Behavior Analysis II ABA 0721 Applied Behavior Analysis Assessment and Application ABA 0731 Applied Behavior Analysis Assessment and Delivery Models ABA 0741 Evaluating Interventions in Applied Behavior Analysis ABA 0751 Supervision and Management in Applied Behavior Analysis ABA 0756 Ethical and Professional Issues in Applied Behavior Analysis

-Students can opt to combine concentrations.
-All required course work must be completed.
-Students who would like to add or change concentrations must complete a Dual Concentration and Format Change Request form and submit to the Program Office for approval.
+\\Students can opt to combine concentrations.
+All required course work must be completed.\\ Students who would like to add or change concentrations must complete a Dual Concentration and Format Change Request form and submit to the Program Office for approval.
 In each concentration, students must satisfactorily complete all curriculum requirements.

-ABA 0710 Principles of Applied Behavior Analysis (3 credits)
+ABA 0711 - Concepts and Principles of Applied Behavior Analysis I (3 credits)

-This course will focus on the basic tenets of the science of applied behavior analysis that are the underpinnings of effective teaching strategies.
-Students will study the philosophy and science of applied behavior analysis, an overview of the areas of the field of ABA and its relation to education and psychology, basic vocabulary and concepts in the field, strategies for measuring behavior, and basic strategies for increasing and decreasing behaviors of students in a variety of settings.
+This 45-hour graduate-level course is Part I of a two-part series of ABA concepts and principles.
+Students will study the philosophy and science of applied behavior analysis, an overview of the field of ABA, basic vocabulary and concepts in the field, and basic strategies for increasing and decreasing behaviors of students in a variety of settings.
+Specifically, this course covers the following BACB Fifth Edition content areas: A: Philosophical Underpinnings and B: Concepts and Principles.